chiubaca/notes/permanent-notes/everest-basecamp.md

 ## Day 9 -

 Today was the day!
-We were going reach Everest basecamp today.
+We were going to reach Everest basecamp today.
 We had to reach our  teahouse Gorak Shek by lunch to have small break and do one last push which would take us to Everest basecamp and then hike _back_ to Gorak Shep.

 Though it wasnt without drama.
 Before starting the day  one team member   took a tough decision to drop out due to  overwheling altitude sickness....

 Half to Gorak Shep we also lost another member, we had to call for an emergancy horse to bring her down the mountain.
 It was just 4 out of the orignal team members left now.

 As planned, we reach Gorak Shep by lunch, exhausted.
-I was not feeling good at this stage either, I thought i may need to drop out next too.
-But for somehow, i gritted my teeth and pushed through the final leg, getting slightly delirous at this stage.
+I was not feeling good at this stage either, I thought I may need to drop out next too.
+But somehow, I gritted my teeth and pushed through the final leg, getting slightly delirous at this stage.

 We made it to Everest basecamp!

 It was slighlty surreal.